-The Best Smart Speakers of 2020
+The Best Smart Speakers of 2021

 Even if your home isn't loaded up with smart lights, an app-controlled thermostat, or a door lock that responds to voice commands, a smart speaker can be a very useful piece of technology.
-Thanks to built-in smart assistants like Alexa, Google Assistant, or Siri, not only do smart speakers make it easy to listen to music and podcasts from your favorite streaming services; but they can also help you check the weather, get your calendar for the day, or even make calls to your loved ones.
+Thanks to built-in smart assistants like Alexa, Google Assistant, and Siri, not only do smart speakers make it easy to listen to music and podcasts from your favorite streaming services; but they can also help you check the weather, fetch your calendar for the day, or make hands-free calls to your friends and family.

-If you’re not sure which smart speaker is best for you, we’ve got you covered.
-We spent weeks testing the most popular smart speakers on the market side-by-side to find out which ones have the best blend of sound quality, useful features, and value.
+We've tested all the most popular smart speakers you can buy, side-by-side and individually, to find out which ones have the best blend of audio quality, useful features, and value.
 The Bose Home 300(available at Amazon for $199.00) is our top pick, but it was a tough call as there are many quality smart speakers on the market, and each one we tested has something to offer.

 Here are the best smart speakers we tested, ranked in order: